by Carey Davidson

 What Are We Doing to Prepare Our Kids for a Successful Life???

-…which begs question number two, “What is the foundational skill that will help our kids succeed?”
+…which begs question number two, “What is the foundational skill that will help our kids succeed in school and at work?”

 Those of you who know me know I don’t mess around putting Band Aids on symptoms.
 I’m a root cause woman, so I’ve dived deep into this one.